Pennsylvania Passes New DUI Laws

 Stopping Subsequent Offenses

-These legal changes also may result in more convicted DUI offenders installing ignition interlock devices.
+These new PA DUI laws may also result in more convicted DUI offenders installing ignition interlock devices.
 According to the Pennsylvania Department of Transportation, ignition interlock device installation is mandatory after all second-time and higher offenses.

 If more repeat offenders are charged as such and required to use ignition interlock devices, the safety benefits could be significant.
 Mothers Against Drunk Driving offers the following statistics to demonstrate the benefits of ignition interlock use: